K. Provision, contingent liabilities and contingent assets

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company’s approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company’s reputation.

-The finance team monitors rolling forecasts of the Company's liquidity position and cash and cash equivalents on the basis of expected cash outflows on trade payables and other financial liabilities and any excess/short liquidity is managed in the form of current borrowings, bank deposits and investment in mutual funds as per the approved frame work.
+The finance team monitors rolling forecasts of the Company's liquidity position and cash and cash equivalents on the basis of expected cash outflows on trade payables and other financial liabilities and any excess/short liquidity is managed in the form of bank deposits and investment in mutual funds as per the approved frame work.

 iii.
 Market risk

-Market risk is the risk that results from changes in market prices - such as foreign exchange rates, interest rates and others -will affect the Company's income.
+Market risk is the risk that results from changes in market prices - such as foreign exchange rates, interest rates and others - will affect the Company's income.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.

 34. ADDITIONAL REGULATORY INFORMATION PURSUANT TO THE REQUIREMENT IN DIVISION II OF SCHEDULE III TO THE COMPANIES ACT 2013